Yipara logoYipara

 White Foam or Frothy Vomit in Cats

 Cat vomiting white foam is one of the most common types.
 The white, frothy substance is a mix of stomach acid and mucus, usually occurring when the stomach is empty.
-Common causes include going too long between meals, mild gastritis, or indigestion.
-While occasional white foam vomit is typically not serious, frequent episodes — especially with cat vomiting foam repeatedly — may indicate inflammatory bowel disease (IBD), pancreatitis, or other chronic digestive conditions that warrant veterinary attention.
+Common causes include going too long between meals, mild stomach inflammation, or indigestion.
+While occasional white foam vomit is typically not serious, frequent episodes — especially with cat vomiting foam repeatedly — may indicate inflammatory bowel concerns, pancreas concerns, or other chronic digestive conditions that warrant veterinary attention.

 Yellow Bile Vomit in Cats